-2. From the Colour View menu, select Colours > Edit Texture or double-click on the swatch.

-3. Browse for the new PSD or TGA bitmap file created in a third party software.
+- 2. From the Colour View menu, select Colours > Edit Texture or double-click on the swatch. - The Browser window opens. - 3.
+Browse for the new PSD or TGA bitmap file created in a third party software.

 4. Click Open to update the colour swatch.